Hikansh/Hikansh/README.md

 ## I'm a Developer, Programmer and a Tutor!

-- 📜 I’m currently studying at RMIT University, Melbourne !
+- 📜 Completed my Masters from RMIT University, Melbourne !
-- ⚡ I’m looking to collaborate with other students / tutors.
+- ⚡ Currently working at [lend].
 - 💻 2021 Goals: Upgrade my skills to the next level.
-- ♚ Fun fact: I love to play Chess, Although I'm not so pro 🤣
+- ♚ Fun fact: I love to play Chess and other Games.

 ### Connect with me: